News in brief: crumbling cinemas and stylish stairwells

 Council backs £2 bus fares

 The Cambridgeshire and Peterborough Combined Authority Board has promised to cap bus fares in the region at £2, despite government plans to raise fees to £3.
-At an extraordinary meeting the Combined Authority allocated £1 million towards subsidising bus fees, as a ensuring people can “get to places of work, education and leisure more affordably”.
+At an extraordinary meeting, the Combined Authority allocated £1 million towards subsidising bus fees, ensuring people can “get to places of work, education and leisure more affordably”.
 This move has been celebrated by Homerton students in particular, who were facing an added expense to the already excessive pilgrimage into central Cambridge.